Description

 Which means for our asset as example:

-• During the last 3 years, the annual return (CAGR) is 28.7%, which is greater, thus better than the value of 11.4% from the benchmark.
+• During the last 3 years, the compounded annual growth rate (CAGR) is 20.5%, which is higher, thus better than the value of 11.4% from the benchmark.

 Volatility: